tinxx/MiThermometer2MQTT/README.md

 To do this, uncomment the block starting with `#define USE_MAC_NAME_MAPPINGS` by removing `/*` and `*/`.
 Then edit the example definitions in the variable `MAC_NAME_MAPPING`.

+### Home Assistant Integration

+You can enable *Home Assistant* integration by uncommenting `#include "Module_HomeAssistant.h"`.
+This will automatically provide Home Assistant with configuration data for supported sensors via MQTT.

+Please note that this only works for configured devices from *friendly device names* list (see above).

+### Builtin LED

+I found the LED to be connected to a variety of different pins on different ESP32 boards I own.
+To make the LED work on your specific board set `#define LED_BUILTIN` to the correct value.
+It might be one of the following:

+- ESP-WROOM-32 development board: `2`
+- WEMOS LoLin32 development board: `5`
+- ESP32 NodeMCU development board: `22`

 ## Dependencies

 The code can be compiled with [Arduino for ESP32](https://github.com/espressif/arduino-esp32).
 Tested with version 1.0.4.